aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ### Stream Health Page

-The Stream Health page is only accessible to authenticated user, from the `/health` URL.
+The Stream Health page is only accessible to authenticated users, from the `/health` URL.
 It enables users to monitor live and past stream sessions.
-For each session, the page will show the stream events, the evolution of the video bitrate and frame rate in the form of charts and a summary of the encoder configuration that was used to stream.
+For each session, the page will show the stream events, the video bitrate and frame rate in the form of charts and a summary of the encoder configuration that was used to stream.

 ![Stream Health page](screenshots/features/stream-health-page.png)